 10: Approaching death; fatal processes progressing rapidly

 Information about the cancer’s type, subtype, and stage, as well as prognostic factors, will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for this type of cancer.
+The next section helps explain the treatment options for this type of lymphoma.
 Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.